Skip to content

 Cudney was not yet 30 years old, and had already served four stints in the Central Prison in Toronto.
 Now he was facing 25 charges of burglary and theft.
 At his trial in Guelph that April, he was found guilty of every charge.
 The judge lectured him about mending his ways and then sentenced him to four years in the Kingston Pen.
 He added that if Cudney had been armed when he was arrested, he would also have been sentenced to flogging, the extremely painful application of a perforated leather strap to the prisoner’s bare buttocks.

-The charges against Ferguson and Scarrow were dropped due to lack of evidence.
+The charges against Johnson and Scarrow were dropped due to lack of evidence.
 The court believed both men’s claim that Cudney had named them only because he held a grudge for some previous problem and that he was willing to drag them off to prison with him as a means of getting even.

 The Mercury reported that when Cudney was led out of the courtroom, he had a slight smile on his face; probably, said the paper, because he’d been expecting a much harsher sentence.